Druid: Julius Caesar

 The earliest extant text that describes druids in detail is Julius Caesar's Commentarii de Bello Gallico, book VI, written in the 50s or 40s BCE.
-A general who was intent on conquering Gaul and Britain, Caesar described the druids as being concerned with "divine worship, the due performance of sacrifices, private or public, and the interpretation of ritual questions".
-He said they played an important part in Gaulish society, being one of the two respected classes along with the equites (in Rome the name for members of a privileged class above the common people, but also "horsemen") and that they performed the function of judges.
+A general intent on conquering Gaul and Britain, Caesar described the druids as concerned with "divine worship, the due performance of sacrifices, private or public, and the interpretation of ritual questions".
+He said they played an important part in Gaulish society, being one of the two respected classes, along with the equites (in Rome, the name for members of a privileged class above the common people, but also "horsemen"), and that they served as judges.

-Caesar wrote that the druids recognized the authority of a single leader, who would rule until his death, when a successor would be chosen by vote or through conflict.
-He remarked that they met annually at a sacred place in the region occupied by the Carnute tribe in Gaul, while they viewed Britain as the centre of druidic study; and that they were not found among the German tribes to the east of the Rhine.
+Caesar wrote that the druids recognized the authority of a single leader who would rule until his death, after which a successor would be chosen by vote or by conflict.
+He remarked that to settle disputes between tribes, they met annually at a sacred place at the borders of the Carnutes' territory, which is said to be the centre of Gaul.
+They viewed Britain as the centre of druidic study, and that they were not found among the German tribes to the east of the Rhine.
 According to Caesar, many young men were trained to be druids, during which time they had to learn all the associated lore by heart.
 He also said that their main teaching was "the souls do not perish, but after death pass from one to another".
 They were concerned with "the stars and their movements, the size of the cosmos and the earth, the world of nature, and the power and might of the immortal gods", indicating they were involved with not only such common aspects of religion as theology and cosmology, but also astronomy.
 Caesar held that they were "administrators" during rituals of human sacrifice, for which criminals were usually used, and that the method was by burning in a wicker man.